infrawatch/service-telemetry-operator/tests/smoketest/README.md

 ## Usage

-1. Have `oc` pointing at your service-telemetry project and run `./smoketest.sh`
+1. Have `oc` pointing at your openstack-monitoring project and run `./smoketest.sh`
 1. Run `oc get jobs` and check the result of the stf-smoketest job
 1. (If necessary) Check the logs of the stf-smoketest pod